What are Cialdini’s 7 principles of persuasion?

 Robert Cialdini, a renowned psychologist and author, introduced the seven principles of persuasion as a framework to understand the subtle art of influencing human behaviour.
 These principles serve as powerful tools for individuals and organisations seeking to ethically persuade and navigate social interactions.

 The reciprocity principle relies on the universal human tendency to feel obligated to repay gifts, favours and acts of kindness in kind.
 When someone does something nice for us, we instinctively want to return the favour.
+This concept, identified by Robert Cialdini’s principles of persuasion, is widely used in marketing, sales, and behavioral psychology.

 Examples of the power of reciprocity: